alexey-v-paramonov/sc_website/content/en/docs/radio/streaming.md

 date: 2024-08-23T11:39:51+03:00
 weight: 30
 summary: "Internet radio can be broadcast either automatically from a media library using playlists and scheduling (Auto-DJ) or live via a studio or device with broadcasting software, with platforms often supporting seamless switching between both methods."
+seo_title: "How to Stream Internet Radio: Broadcasting Methods Explained"
+description: "Find out the main ways to broadcast Internet radio, including automated streaming from a media library and live streaming.
+Learn how to set up and manage your station’s broadcasts."
 ---

 # Primary ways of Internet Radio Broadcasting